mission and background

 Do you edit full manuscripts?

 Yes!
 I love working as a developmental editor on memoirs, essays, and other creative nonfiction manuscripts, including hybrid works.
 I embrace both letting the writing and story inform what kind of structure to employ, as well as outlining— knowing that the outline will continue to evolve.
 I believe in letting the book become what it wants to become, and I will offer insight into how this corresponds with the publishing industry's preferences.
 I also offer light copyediting that can help you strengthen your prose or otherwise shape the flow and readability of your chapters.
+Ultimately, I see myself as a collaborater with you, and while I may have strong ideas for your work, I encourage you to tap into your own intuition about which parts of my feedback resonate and which might not.

 What is a developmental edit?